New Jersey Truck Accident Lawyer

 The Severity of Truck Accidents in New Jersey

 If you are driving a personal vehicle and collide with a tractor trailer, your vehicle will be outweighed by over 75,000 pounds.
-This massive size and weight differential are why accidents are among the most severe law enforcement sees each day on the highways of New Jersey.
+This massive size and weight differential are why these accidents are among the most severe law enforcement sees each day on the highways of New Jersey.

 While trucking companies operating on the highways and roads of New Jersey are obliged to follow a standard of care for the safe operation of their fleet, this is not always the case in practice.